Dana Evans ties career high as Louisville beats Pitt 82-58

-PITTSBURGH (AP) — Dana Evans matched her career high with 29 points and extended her Atlantic Coast Conference scoring lead, helping No. 3 Louisville beat Pittsburgh 82-58 on Thursday night.
+PITTSBURGH (AP) — The reigning Atlantic Coast Conference player of the year is gunning for a repeat, and maybe more.

+Louisville guard Dana Evans continued to state her case for more hardware with a strong performance on Thursday night, as she extended her ACC scoring lead by putting up a career-high tying 29 points as the No. 3 Cardinals pulled away in the second half to beat Pittsburgh 82-58.

 Evans, who entered with a conference-best 20.3 points per game average, made 11 of her 20 shots.

-Louisville (20-1, 13-1 ACC) led by six at the half, but Evans and the Cardinals came alive in the third quarter.
+With Louisville (20-1, 13-1 ACC) leading by six at the half, Evans came alive in the third quarter.
 She scored 13 points by herself as the Cardinals outscored the Panthers, 26-13 in the period.

+It was the third time this season Evans posted a 29-point total, and she’s increased her scoring average, ever from her award-winning 2019-20 season, when she scored 18 points per game.

+“I would say my finish has gotten better with my left hand,” Evans said.
+“That has definitely improved because I knew I was going to be facing a lot of taller defenders.
+Just settling for jump shots wasn’t going to get it done.”

 Forward Elizabeth Dixon added 12 points on 6-of-7 shooting for the Cardinals.
 Elizabeth Balogun came off the bench for 10 points, with the duo contributing to 44-18 Cardinals advantage on points in the paint.